 Brown vividly captures just how challenging an effort this undertaking is, the sensory overload that simply has to come with the unpredictable, crashing rapids that toss and turn even the most experienced kayakers and the sense of being completely and utterly at the mercy of elements unknown and unseen.
 It's remarkable to think about and hypnotic to watch unfold.

-The Weight of Water is one of the 2019 Indy Film Fest's true doc gems, a film that does just about everything right and almost nothing wrong on the way to telling a story that is involving, engaging and incredibly entertaining.
-For more information on the film, be sure to check out its Facebook page linked to in the credits and if you get a chance to check it out at Indy Film Fest it's definitely worth your time.
+The Weight of Water is one of the 2019 Heartland Film Fest's true doc gems, a film that does just about everything right and almost nothing wrong on the way to telling a story that is involving, engaging and incredibly entertaining.
+For more information on the film, be sure to check out its Facebook page linked to in the credits and if you get a chance to check it out at Heartland it's definitely worth your time.

 Written by Richard Propes